Meet our Members

 -80 Years Ambassador-

+Maura Pierlot is an award-winning author, playwright and filmmaker who lives and creates in Canberra and Jamberoo, NSW.
+Her writing for young adults explores existential themes, prompting vital conversations about identity, mental wellbeing and the complexities of the human experience.
+She is the author of five picture books: The Trouble in Tune Town, What Will You Make Today?, Alphabetter – A Better You and Me, from A to Z, and Clutterbugs, and a new title out with Scholastic Australia in 2026.
 Besides writing full-time, Maura visits schools and libraries as a guest reader and speaker.
 She is the founder of The Book Bench Project, a Canberra initiative that fosters a shared love of reading and sense of community.
 Maura is also a regular reviewer for the Children’s Book Council of Australia’s (CBCA) online magazine, Reading Time, a 2025 CBCA ACT Branch Ambassador, a Role Model and Sponsor for Books in Homes Australia and a qualified art therapist.
 She holds a PhD in philosophy, specialising in ethics.
 Before becoming an author, Maura was an ethicist, editor of Australian Medicine, and a small business owner in the finance, marketing and property sectors.

 Dr Owen Reeder